Police appeal to find Mercedes after ‘bright star’ beautician shot dead at Christmas

 “She was only just getting started.
 Christmas and our family will never be the same again without her.
 She was the glue that held this big family together.

-“We will love and miss her for ever.
-Our Elle May, the most beautiful and bright star out there, for ever and always.
+“We will love and miss her forever.
+Our Elle May, the most beautiful and bright star out there, forever and always.

 “My beautiful Elle Marlene is the love of my life and she is my world, my best friend.